During the first week the teams will complete surveys including :

 Fitness level required

-Moderate.
-In the forest most surveys require walking long distances, and although the terrain is relatively flat you will be walking mostly on sand.
-Fitness requirements for the marine site is low.
+Moderate to high.
+In the forest most surveys require walking long distances (between 12km and 23km per day), and although the terrain is relatively flat you will be walking mostly on sand.
+Fitness requirements for the marine site are low.

 Facilities at the forest camps are basic (tents, bucket showers, long drop toilets).
 The site has no phone signal or wifi.
 Facilities at the marine site are a little less rustic with dorm style accommodation and running water for showers and flushing toilets.
-The marine site does get some phone signal and limited wifi.
+The marine site does get some phone signal.